What are epilepsy and seizures?

 In surveys of people with epilepsy, stress is the most commonly reported seizure trigger.
-Exposure to toxins or poisons such as lead or carbon monoxide, street drugs, or even excessively large doses of antidepressants or other prescribed medications also can trigger seizures.

 Types of seizures

-The symptoms of focal seizures can easily be confused with other disorders.
+The symptoms of focal seizures can be easily confused with other disorders.
 The strange behavior and sensations caused by focal seizures also can be mistaken for symptoms of narcolepsy, fainting, or even mental illness.
 Several tests and careful monitoring may be needed to make the distinction between epilepsy and these other disorders.

-- Absence seizures may cause the person to appear to be staring into space with or without slight twitching of the muscles
+- Absence seizures may cause the person to appear to be staring into space, with or without slight twitching of the muscles

 - Clonic seizures cause repeated jerking movements of muscles on both sides of the body